elastic/search-ui/INTERNAL.md

    }
    ```
 3. Run `yarn`, then `yarn init-docs`, then `yarn dev`.
-4. After the initial setup is done, simply use `yarn docs-start` from the search-ui root.
+4. After the initial setup is done, simply use `yarn start-docs` from the search-ui root.

 # Publishing